1984 Manal Aru massacres

-The Manal Aru massacres of 1984 refers to a series of massacres of Sri Lankan Tamil civilians by the Sri Lankan military across numerous traditional Tamil villages in the Manal Aru region which spans across the Mullaitivu and Trincomalee districts.
-The motive behind the massacres were to drive out the local Tamil population from their villages, for colonization of Sinhala settlers.
+From 1 December 1984 to 15 December 1984, the Sri Lankan military executed a series of massacres of Sri Lankan Tamil civilians across numerous traditional Tamil villages in the Manal Aru region, which spans the Mullaitivu and Trincomalee districts.
+The motive for the three well-planned massacres, property destruction, and forced eviction of the local Tamil population from their villages was to replace them with thousands of Sinhala settlers.
+The Tamil people whom the military expelled remain permanently uprooted from their land, and a Sinhala colony called Weli Oya was formed in their place.

-Over the period from 1 December 1984 till 15 December 1984 the area surrounding the region that connects Mullaithivu to Trincomalee saw three well planned massacres, property destruction and forced eviction of Tamils from this region by the Sri Lankan military.
-The result was that the people who were expelled remained and still remain uprooted from their land.

 State aided Sinhala colonization of Tamil areas

 The Mullaitivu and Trincomalee Districts were dotted with what have been traditional Tamil farming and fishing villages for generations.
 It was interspersed with small and large farms owned by Tamils or held on long lease by Tamil-owned business enterprises.
 Among the large farms were: Navalar farm, Ceylon Theatres farm, Kent farm, Railway Group Farm, Postmaster Group Farm and Dollar Farm.
 Kent and Dollar farms were later used to rehabilitate the hill country victims of the 1977 anti-Tamil pogrom.

 Throughout the 1980s the Sri Lankan government conspired many schemes to grab the lands of Tamils, and settle them with Sinhalese people.
-The deliberate and coordinated attacks on Tamil villages, however began after the 1983 Anti-Tamil pogrom in which more than 3000 ethnic Tamils were wiped out and hundreds of thousands were forced to flee the island.
+The deliberate and coordinated attacks on Tamil villages, however began after the 1983 Anti-Tamil pogrom in which more than 3000 Tamils were murdered and hundreds of thousands were forced to flee the island.

 The Yan Oya settlement was one such, aimed at breaking the territorial contiguity of Tamil Eelam, the traditional homeland of Sri Lankan Tamils, between Trincomalee and Mullaitivu.
 The Yan Oya settlement scheme was administered by the Sri Lankan minister of Sinhala ethnicity Lalith Athulathmudali backed by President J.R.
 Jayewardene.

 In November 1984, alleging Tamils as terrorists, the Superintendent of Police in Vauvuniya Arthur Herath raided and drove away the residents of Kent and Dollar Farm.
-Subsequently, Sinhala ex-convicts and prisoners were settled there and armed.
-Next, the nearby villages of Kokkilai, Manal Aru, Kokkuthoduvai, Alampil, Nayaru and Kumulamunai were targeted in Mullaitivu District.
-The historic Tamil villages of Amaravayal and Thennamarwadi in Trincomalee District was also attacked with the objective of ethnic cleansing of Tamils.
+Subsequently, Sinhala ex-convicts and prisoners were settled there.
+The settlement of prisoners was used to further harass Tamils into leaving the area.
+The Sinhalese settlers admitted that young Tamil women were abducted, brought there and gang-raped, first by the security forces, next by prison guards and finally by prisoners.
+On November 30, the LTTE raided the Kent and Dollar farms and massacred the Sinhalese there.
+The day after, the LTTE killed Sinhalese fishermen at Kokkilai.
+In response to the massacres, S. L. Gunasekara and Davinda Senanayake issued a report that recommended the increased militarization of the colonies.
+The government implemented the recommendation by increasing army presence in Weli Oya, but the LTTE continued attacking the settlements.